 Our goal is to develop partnerships with communities, schools, and other stakeholders to discuss needs, engagement opportunities, and ways to disseminate knowledge.

-The Spare a Thought for Dementia Campaign is a project led by the Thoughts for Dementia Collaborative, consisting of researchers from Ryerson University, care partners including young caregivers, healthcare providers, and advocates in the dementia community.
-The project is funded in part by Ryerson University and the Social Sciences and Humanities Research Council (SSHRC).
+The Spare a Thought for Dementia Campaign is a project led by the Thoughts for Dementia Collaborative, consisting of researchers from Toronto Metropolitan University (formerly Ryerson University), care partners including young caregivers, healthcare providers, and advocates in the dementia community.
+The project is funded in part by Toronto Metropolitan University (formerly Ryerson University) and the Social Sciences and Humanities Research Council (SSHRC).

 Care Partner – it is a term to describe the person or relative such as a daughter, son, spouse, sibling, grandchild, or friend who takes care or helps another person with dementia – essentially they are the caregiver or the carer.